richardmleggett/al2tex/docs/usage/diagrams.rst

 Alignment Diagram
 -----------------

-The alignment diagram draws alignments between a query sequence (drawn in red), and target (or reference) sequences.
-Each target sequence is represented by a line underneath the query sequence, with the alignment drawn as a box aligned to the query sequence.
+The Alignment Diagram draws alignments between a target (or reference) sequence (drawn in red), and query sequences.
+Each query sequence is represented by a line underneath the target sequence, with the alignment drawn as a box aligned to the target sequence.

 .. image:: images/alignment_example.png